learnwithparam/rest-aurora/13-basic-jwt-authentication/README.md

 # Authenticate an User

-1. Run `docker-compose up` to start the server
+1. Run `npm install` to install the dependencies
-2. Run `docker-compose down` to shutdown and cleanup the server once you finish the tasks for this lesson
+2. Run `npm start` to run the server

 ## Task 01 - Register new user